 Take, for example, a bodybuilder with a dense muscle mass.
-He or she may erroneously fall into an overweight or obese classification for weight or BMI.
+He or she may erroneously fall into a having overweight or having obesity classification for weight or BMI.
 Conversely, these metrics don't address the problem of normal-weight people with obesity otherwise known as "skinny fat" (we hate the term, too), who appear thin with average BMIs but have a high percentage of body fat and an increased risk of cardiovascular disease, per a May 2015 study in Cardiovascular Diabetology.

 Your Walking Speed

 How fast you stroll is linked to how long you live, according to a June 2019 study published in Mayo Clinic Proceedings.
 Researchers found that brisk walkers enjoy longer life expectancies than those with a slower stride, regardless of their BMI.
 Perhaps this is because walking — as opposed to weight — is a functional measure of several important things: "Walking tests balance, coordination, lower limb and core strength, as well as cardiovascular health," says Dr. Higgins.
 Essentially, you need to be in good physical shape to keep up a swift pace.

 Walk 1 mile.
 Then divide the number 60 by how minutes it took you to walk the mile.
 For example, if you spent 30 minutes strolling, your speed would clock in at 2 miles per hour.

 Alternatively, time yourself as you walk 6 meters.
 Divide the number six by how many seconds it took you to complete the 6-meter walk.
 So, if you walk six meters in three seconds, your pace is 2 meters per second.